fsprojects/fantomas/README.md

 ## Why the name "Fantomas"?
 There are a few reason to choose the name as such.
 First, it starts with an "F" just like many other F# projects.
 Second, Fantomas is my favourite character in the literature.
 Finally, Fantomas means "ghost" in French; coincidentally F# ASTs and formatting rules are so *mysterious* to be handled correctly.

+## Acknowledgments
+I would like to gratefully thank [EricGT](https://github.com/EricGT) for his comments and feedbacks.
+Without his help, this project will not complete, let alone be useful.

 ## License
 The library and tool are available under Apache 2.0.
 For more information see the [License file](LICENSE.md).